Egyptian Revival architecture

 Egyptian Revival is an architectural style that uses the motifs and imagery of ancient Egypt.
-It is attributed generally to the public awareness of ancient Egyptian monuments generated by Napoleon's conquest of Egypt and Admiral Nelson's defeat of the French Navy at the Battle of the Nile in 1798.
+It is attributed generally to the public awareness of ancient Egyptian monuments generated by Napoleon's invasion of Egypt in 1798, and Admiral Nelson's defeat of the French Navy at the Battle of the Nile later that year.
 Napoleon took a scientific expedition with him to Egypt.
 Publication of the expedition's work, the Description de l'Égypte, began in 1809 and was published as a series through 1826.
 The size and monumentality of the façades discovered during his adventure cemented the hold of Egyptian aesthetics on the Parisian elite.
-However, works of art and architecture (such as funerary monuments) in the Egyptian style had been made or built occasionally on the European continent and the British Isles since the time of the Renaissance.
+However, works of art and architecture (such as funerary monuments) in the Egyptian style had been made or built occasionally on the European continent since the time of the Renaissance.

 History

 Egyptian influence before Napoleon

 Much of the early knowledge about ancient Egyptian arts and architecture was filtered through the lens of the Classical world, including ancient Rome.
 Prior to Napoleon's influence an early example is the Obelisk of Domitian, erected in 1651 by Bernini on top of the Fontana dei Quattro Fiumi in Piazza Navona, Rome, which went on to inspire several Egyptian obelisks constructed in Ireland during the early 18th century.
-It influenced the obelisk constructed as a family funeral memorial by Sir Edward Lovatt Pierce for the Allen family at Stillorgan in Ireland in 1717, one of several Egyptian obelisks erected in Ireland during the early 18th century.
+It influenced the obelisk constructed as a family funeral memorial by Sir Edward Lovett Pearce for the Allen family at Stillorgan in Ireland in 1717, one of several Egyptian obelisks erected in Ireland during the early 18th century.
 Others may be found at Belan, County Kildare; and Dangan, County Meath.
-The Casteltown Folly in County Kildare is probably the best known, albeit the least Egyptian-styled.
+Conolly's Folly in County Kildare is probably the best known, albeit the least Egyptian-styled.

 Egyptian buildings had also been built as garden follies.
-The most elaborate was probably the one built by Frederick I, Duke of Württemberg in the gardens of the Château de Montbéliard.
+The most elaborate was probably the one built by Duke Frederick I of Württemberg in the gardens of the Château de Montbéliard.
 It included an Egyptian bridge across which guests walked to reach an island with an elaborate Egyptian-influenced bath house.
-Designed by the duke's court architect, Jean Baptiste Kleber, the building had a billiards room and a bagnio.
+Designed by Jean-Baptiste Kléber, later French commander in Egypt, the building had a billiards room and a bagnio.

 During the 2nd half of the 18th century, with the rise of Neoclassicism, sometimes architects mixed the Ancient Greek, Roman and Egyptian styles.
 They wanted to discover new shape and ornament ideas, rather than to be just faithful copyists of the past.